nus-cs2103-AY1617S4/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User request the current file path of the storage.
-2. System display the current file path of the storage.
-3. User request the storage file to be in a new file path.
+1. User request the storage file to be in a new file path.
-4. System change the file path and delete the storage in the original path.
+2. System change the file path and delete the storage in the original path.

 **Extensions**

-3a.
+1a.
 The new file path is invalid.

-> 3a1.
+> 1a1.
 System display error message <br>
 > Use case resumes at step 2